Storms result in record rainfall, water rescues & property damage

 “After the trails dry, we could use help with getting them back to the awesome condition they were in last Friday,” said park officials when asked if there is any help the public can provide to aid park clean up.

-In the wake of the storm, Hostetlers Market, also reported it would be closed Monday as a result of storm damage.
+In the wake of the storm, Hostetlers Market, was closed Monday.

 Grundy County Emergency Management is now working to assess damage and seeks residents’ help.